Kenivia/Honing-Forecast/README.md

 ## How it works

-We pull a Dr.Strange and simulate ~100000 tries at passing everything, record how much everything costed and draw some conclusions.
+We simulate ~100000 tries at passing everything, record how much everything costed and draw some conclusions.
 If your budget says you have a 69% chance of success, then you suceeeded in 69000 out of 100000 universes.

 For Chance to Cost, we generate some artificial budgets and see which ones match your desired chance best using the same principle as above.
 We balance the luck across pieces with these artificial pieces(this is to avoid the scenario where you one tap armor but pity weapon, which would yield a very high red rocks cost but a very low blue rock cost).

 ## WIP

+### FEATURES

 - Special honing and juice considerations(Currently juice inputs for CostToChance don't do anything, even if full on grace is ticked)
 - Remember ticks & cost input - save presets
 - Gamba simulator section
-- Visualize distribution of cost(7 lines showing distribution of each)
+- Visualize distribution of cost(7 lines/bares showing distribution of each)
-- Incorporate roster income tracking & pretty more graphs(long term)
+- Incorporate roster income tracking & pretty graphs

+### DEV

 - Get silver unlock cost somewhere(currently silver unlock cost is 0 so its labeled as WIP)
-- Fine tuning for advanced honing(+1 -1 when adjusting best_budget), cap adjusted values count(so its less than piece^2)
+- Fine tuning for advanced honing(+1 -1 when adjusting best_budget)(need to implement in rust)~~ cap adjusted values count(so its less than piece^2)~~
-- test how much worse true monte carlos is performance wise(and figure out how it impacts the estimation)
-- rework the UI, there has to be a better way
+- rework App.tsx, split into funcitons or something there has to be a better way

+### UI

 - UI UI UI UI UI UI UI UI UI UI UI UI UI UI UI UI UI UI UI UI UI UI UI UI UI
 - Interactable cells for input & output, like spreadsheet